What is the Emergent Alliance and what is it for?

 - Effectiveness of Covid-19 Government Response – A Causal Analysis

-Our partners all contribute in different ways.
-The focus is on data so we need contributions of datasets, data expertise and infrastructure.
-Beyond that we need help to create engaging challenge statements to capture different industries and markets.
-We also require expertise in other areas like project management, agile working, business development and legal advice.
+Our partners all contributed in different ways.
+The focus was on data so we needed contributions of datasets, data expertise and infrastructure.
+Beyond that we needed help to create engaging challenge statements to capture different industries and markets.
+We also required expertise in other areas like project management, agile working, business development and legal advice.

 Privacy and Data Privacy